 We want our children to develop a love for literature and to become responsible readers, appreciating and understanding diversity in our world through varied and frequent reading.
 We want them to have a passion for books and to see that books provide knowledge, relaxation, escapism, vocabulary, imagination, and enjoyment while simultaneously helping children to boost their own mental health and wellbeing.
 It is our intent for all our pupils to read fluently and confidently in any subject by the time they are ready to move to secondary school and to become adept at talking deeply about books.

 We teach early reading through Rocket Phonics, a systematic synthetic phonics programme.
 Children from Reception to Year 2 have daily phonics sessions and are taught how to apply their phonic skills and achieve effective blending through our reading scheme - Rising Stars.

-We adopt the key principles from Jane Considine’s ‘Hooked on Books’ programme for our whole class reading provision to enable us to tailor our reading provision to the needs of our children.
+We adopt key principles from ‘Hooked on Books’ and the VIPERS programme for our whole class reading provision to enable us to tailor our reading provision to the needs of our children.
 Children have daily whole class reading sessions where they listen to a story being read to them by their teacher, promoting reading for pleasure, and then learn to discuss and analyse texts using a variety of approaches.

 Reading at home...

 We encourage parents and carers to hear their children read as often as possible at home.
 Each child has a diary which provides a link between home and school and is taken home every day.
 Regular practice helps children to develop their reading and fluency skills and develop their comprehension and vocabulary.
 Please see our documents section below for some suggested questions to ask your child when you are listening to them read.